axewhyzed/glider/README.md

 ### Updating Requirements

-If you add new libraries to the project, update the dependency file with:
+If you add new libraries to the project during development, please update the dependency file to keep the environment reproducible.

 ```bash
 # Freeze current environment to requirements.txt